Skip to main content

 Most policyholders who feel mistreated by their insurance company use the word “fraud” loosely.
 They say their insurer “defrauded” them when it lowballed their claim, ignored their calls, or denied coverage that clearly existed.
 That frustration is understandable — but legally, fraud and bad faith are different causes of action with different elements, different burdens of proof, different statutes of limitations, and different consequences.

 Understanding the distinction matters.
-In some cases, what an insurer did is bad enough that it crosses the line from bad faith into actual fraud — and proving fraud can unlock additional remedies and a longer statute of limitations.
+In some cases, what an insurer did is bad enough that it crosses the line from bad faith into actual fraud — and proving fraud can trigger additional remedies and a longer statute of limitations.
 In other cases, policyholders allege fraud when what they really have is a bad faith claim, and the fraud allegation fails in court because the elements are not met.
 Knowing the difference helps you and your attorney choose the right legal strategy.

 What Is Bad Faith?